cncf/crossplane-conformance/reviewing.md

    Offerings" section of the vendor's Participation Form, i.e. that the `name` and `website_url` are listed.

-4. Review the `name`.
-If it contains the word "Kubernetes" in a non-descriptive fashion, verify that the `name` is listed in "Participant Kubernetes Combinations" section of the vendor's Participation Form.

 If the submission doesn't meet all policy requirements, reply with a message indicating "Signed participation form needed", "Files missing from PR", "Membership in CNCF or confirmation of non-profit status needed", etc.